Chér (1971 album): Critical reception

 Chér received mostly positive reviews from music critics.
-Joe Viglione of AllMusic described the album's songs as "middle-of-the road pop", and called Chér a "good album with some great moments".
+Joe Viglione of AllMusic later described the album's songs as "middle-of-the road pop", and called Chér a "good album with some great moments".
 He also wrote that "Cher never minded androgynous or neutral gender identity in her songs" and musically "her solo material could soar to heights not possible in a partnership — "The Way of Love" being one example".
-Rolling Stone said that "Cher does possess one of the distinctive voices in popular music today" and about the album, "Here she gets some lush orchestral frameworks within which to tell her story".
+Rolling Stones contemporary review said that "Cher does possess one of the distinctive voices in popular music today" and about the album, "Here she gets some lush orchestral frameworks within which to tell her story".
+In an acclaiming review, Cash Box commented that Cher absolutely smashed on the ten tracks, and that "everything about the album—the cover photographs by Richard Avedon, the powerful arrangements by Al Capps, and most of all the singing of Cher—is first class."